markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

  in section 14 we will recap on the problems that are usually encountered during model deployment and how we can go about to identify those problems and resolve them.

-After this section you will find the final section with suggestions of next steps on this count belches for the instructors other courses.
+After this section you will find the final section with suggestions of next steps on this count vouchers for the instructors' other courses.

 After this course you should feel comfortable to deploy any machine learning model in various infrastructures and you will be familiar with various coding best practices utilized in the industry.

 Finally if you need help you can visit our frequently asked questions and utilized the different links to additional resources that we have included all throughout the course you can also post your questions and we will try and answer as quickly as possible.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MjcwOTUwMjYsNzk5ODUzOTkyLDIwNT
+eyJoaXN0b3J5IjpbMjAwNTE2ODY4Miw3OTk4NTM5OTIsMjA1MT
-E1ODYyMDAsLTQ5Mzg1NjU3NywtNzE1NjI1NDUyLDEzNDM2Mjk1
+U4NjIwMCwtNDkzODU2NTc3LC03MTU2MjU0NTIsMTM0MzYyOTU1
-NTIsMTEwOTIxMDAxNiw5NTcyMDA0MDksNTM0NjgxMDA2LC01Nz
+MiwxMTA5MjEwMDE2LDk1NzIwMDQwOSw1MzQ2ODEwMDYsLTU3Nz
-cxMzIxNTldfQ==
+EzMjE1OV19
 -->